Bélmez Faces

 Located at the Pereira family home at Calle Real 5, Bélmez de la Moraleda, Jaén, Andalusia, Spain, the Bélmez faces have been responsible for bringing large numbers of sightseers to Bélmez.

 Various faces have supposedly appeared and disappeared at irregular intervals since 1971 and have been frequently photographed by the local newspapers and curious visitors.
 Many Bélmez residents believe that the faces were not made by human hand.
-Some paranormal investigators believe that it is a thoughtographic phenomenon, subconsciously produced by the deceased former owner of the house, María Gómez Cámara.
+Some paranormal investigators claim that it is a “thoughtographic” phenomenon, purportedly subconsciously produced by the deceased former owner of the house, Maria Cámara.

 Skeptical researchers have performed extensive tests on the faces and believe that they are fabrications possibly created as part of a hoax.
 It is suspected that the Pereira family may have perpetrated the hoax for financial gain.

 History

 Reports of appearances in Bélmez began on 23 August 1971, when María Gómez Cámara claimed that a human face formed spontaneously on her concrete kitchen floor.
 María's husband, Juan Pereira and their son, Miguel, destroyed the image with a pickaxe and new concrete was laid down.
 However, the Pereira story goes, a new face formed on the floor.
 The mayor of Bélmez was informed and forbade the destruction of the new face.
 Instead, the floor concrete was cut out and taken for study.

-María's home was advertised to the tourists as La Casa de las Caras (The House of the Faces).
-By Easter of 1972 hundreds of people were flocking to the house to see the faces.
+María's home was advertised to tourists as La Casa de las Caras (The House of the Faces).
+By Easter 1972 hundreds of people were flocking to the house to see the faces.
 For the next 30 years the Pereira family claimed that faces continued to appear, both male and female and of different shapes, sizes and expressions.

-The investigations
+Investigations

 There have been several investigations into the Bélmez case:

-The forgery hypothesis
+Forgery hypothesis

 In an article published in the July 1993 issue of the Journal of the Society for Psychical Research, Luis Ruiz-Noguez noted that the presence of three cations used as pigments in the manufacture of paint must be mentioned: zinc, lead and chromium.
 Two of these, lead and chromium, lay the foundation for suspecting the use of paint in making the Bélmez faces.
 Ruiz-Noguez postulated that lead was used for several reasons: